SteamDeckHomebrew/decky-plugin-database/.github/pull_request_template.md

 ### Plugin Checklist

 - [ ] I have verified that my plugin works properly on the Stable and Beta update channels of SteamOS.
-- [ ] I have verified my plugin is unique or alternatively provides more/alternative functionality to a similair plugin already on the store.
+- [ ] I have verified my plugin is unique or alternatively provides more/alternative functionality to a similar plugin already on the store.
 - [ ] I am using a custom backend other than Python.
-- [ ] I am using a tool or software from a 3rd party FOSS project that does not have it's depedencies [statically linked](https://en.wikipedia.org/wiki/Static_library).
+- [ ] I am using a tool or software from a 3rd party FOSS project that does not have it's dependencies [statically linked](https://en.wikipedia.org/wiki/Static_library).
-- [ ] I am using a custom binary that has all of it's depedencies statically linked.
+- [ ] I am using a custom binary that has all of it's dependencies statically linked.